 What to expect

 When establishing a feasibility study, the manner in which it is carried out will be performed based on the specific outcomes that you expect.
-It is common for a feasibility study to help establish the brief of a project, the opportunities attached to it as well as potential constraints to the building and the site.
+It is common for a feasibility study to help establish the scope of a project, the opportunities attached to it as well as potential constraints to the building and the site.
 It will also help ascertain what an appropriate budget should be while making sure that initial choices on designs will be laid out.

-- Preparing the study
+Preparing the study

-- Costs and timeframe
+Costs and timeframe

 How much the study is going to cost will be significantly affected by how complex it is required to be.
-The same thing is true for the length of time it would take to complete it.
+The same thing is true for the length of time it will take to complete it.
 How much information you already have with you will also come into consideration.
-If you already have drawings and maps of the site where the feasibility study is to be conducted, then this will significantly lessen the amount of time it would require for the architect to finish the report.
+If you already have drawings and maps of the site where the feasibility study is to be conducted, then this will significantly lessen the amount of time it would require for the architectural designer to finish the report.

 Why it matters